randyrossi/vicii-kawari/HELP.md

    Press 'S'
    Power-cycle the machine.

+   You can do this 'blind' if the display isn't working.

 ### Option 2

    Briefly connect the two jumper pads on the VICII-Kawari board labeled 'CFG RESET' Power-cycle the machine.

 ### Option 3

    POKE 53311,86
    POKE 53311,73
    POKE 53311,67